The DeanBeat: The Game Awards show gaming’s past and future

 The Game Awards always inspires me to think about the possibilities of gaming.
 The show looks into the past year, which now seems like a century ago, to review all the games that deserve awards.
-And it looks ahead with world premiers that promise us good things to come.
+And it looks ahead with world premieres that promise us good things to come.
 The games that show up in the rear-view mirror or on the road ahead tell us where the game industry is going.

 The game made me stop and think about violence, revenge, and the assumptions that I make about the good people and the bad people.
-It raised the art form to another level, with drama, acting, and writing that beats just about any art form in any medium.
+It raises the art form to another level, with drama, acting, and writing that beats just about any art form in any medium.
 This is the kind of game that elevates the opinion of games in the world as deserving the attention of adults and the best of us.
 And while the worst of us — internet trolls who hated its diversity and transgender messages — tried to bring it down with hater tribalism, The Last of Us Part II prevailed.
-It was heartening to see this victory reinforced as Microsoft and Dontnod’s Tell Me Why won the Impact award.
-That game had a transgender main character, and it focused on a theme of mental illness.
+It’s heartening to see this victory reinforced as Microsoft and Dontnod’s Tell Me Why won the Impact award.
+That game has a transgender main character, and it focuses on a theme of mental illness.
 Tell Me Why’s win showed that gamers are embracing diversity.

-Based on data from social media monitor Spiketrap, The Last of Us Part II’s stiffest competition was Animal Crossing: New Horizons, a simple title that takes us back to gaming’s roots in toys.
+Based on data from social media monitoring firm Spiketrap, The Last of Us Part II’s stiffest competition was Animal Crossing: New Horizons, a simple title that takes us back to gaming’s roots in toys.
 Animal Crossing is cute and addictive and repetitive.
 It has no story arc, but it was such a great solace to so many people during the pandemic.
 And it was far more social than its creators ever intended, prompting people like Gary Whitta to create popular talk shows inside the game.
 But its defeat on Thursday night doesn’t mean we’re leaving the toy world behind.
-The game industry is vast and it contains multitudes.
+The game industry is vast, and it contains multitudes.

 I like to think of “what if” scenarios.
 In 2018, the focused title of God of War beat the sprawling epic of Red Dead Redemption 2.
 This year, I wonder what would have happened if Cyberpunk 2077 had come out earlier, as planned in the spring or in September, rather than December 10.
 It was really too late to be a contender for The Game Awards, and I’ve barely made a dent into it.
 But I’m pretty sure that The Last of Us Part II would have trounced this game in a direct competition.
-Cyberpunk 2077 is loaded with bugs that could not be quashed despite three delays during the pandemic.
+Cyberpunk 2077 is loaded with bugs that CD Projekt Red could not quash despite three delays during the pandemic.
 While both games were hard to bring in for a landing, it’s clear that Naughty Dog kept enough control on the project — with a tight focus on just a single game platform, the PlayStation 4 — while CD Projekt Red was ultimately felled by the challenge of making the game for the PC and multiple console platforms.
 That is a lesson for companies that fly too close to the sun with their dreams of making ambitious games on every platform.

 I loved how small games like Supergiant Games’ Hades won the best indie and action game awards.
 And it was funny to see a tiny indie game, Among Us, win three awards and beat the mightiest game of all, Call of Duty: Warzone, in the multiplayer category.
 That was a David vs. Goliath fight, and the little guy won.
 I would have liked to see Fall Guys: Ultimate Knockout win an award, but Animal Crossing defeated it in the family category.
 Still, indie games scored enough victories to demonstrate that originality and creativity are thriving in 2020.

-The world premiers
+The world premieres

 The bridge between the past and the future was Respawn’s Medal of Honor: Above and Beyond, which debuted on Thursday night at the show.
 The virtual reality title is one that could push VR further into the mainstream, and I’m looking forward to playing it.
 It could be the last big game that acknowledges the sacrifices of the last living veterans of World War II, and it will be the way that many young people learn about history.